davclark/edx-documentation/en_us/install_operations/source/birch.rst

 Installing the Birch Release
 ******************************

-You can install the Birch release with :ref:`Devstack <Installing the edX Developer Stack>` or the :ref:`Production stack<Installing the edX Production Stack>`.
+You can install the Open edX Birch release with :ref:`Devstack <Installing the Open edX Developer Stack>` or :ref:`Fullstack<Installing Open edX Fullstack>`.

 Review those instructions for each option, then choose the option that best meets your needs.
 Ensure you install the required software to run run the edX